new-product-development-cover

 A successful product launch is about setting your key results as early as possible, understanding how to track them, and then figuring out how to use the learnings to make changes or adapt.

-To better understand how to prepare a go-to-market strategy, we spoke to Ganna Kryklii, Senior Product Marketing Manager at Typeform.
-Here are some essential elements to consider.
+To better understand how to prepare a go-to-market strategy, there are some essential elements to consider:

 • Customers: Understand who will be making the final purchasing decisions and why they will be purchasing your product.
-Create buyer personas and identify their roles, objectives, and pain points.
+Create user personas and identify their roles, objectives, and pain points.

 • Value proposition: Identify what makes you different from the competition and why people should choose to buy your product